opsxcq/docker-tor/README.md

 - `LISTEN_PORT` - Port that the hidden service will listen to
 - `REDIRECT` - To where the Tor will redirect the traffic (your server), in the format `host:port`.
+- `PROXY_PORT` - If you want to enable Tor Proxy Socks, use this variable to set which port you want tor listening to.

 # Generating a private key